 The owners of the resort, David and Amy Beliharz, moved their four children out to Spicewood in 1998 to live alongside nature.
-They began searching for a way to share their passion of raising awareness for the environment, spending quality family time together, and love of nature with others.
+They began searching for a way to share their passion for raising awareness for the environment, spending quality family time together, and love of nature with others.
 Cypress Valley Canopy Tours opened for business in 2005.

 The resort compliments the land by developing alongside nature and showcasing its natural beauty instead of trying to alter it.
-All of the tour guides and staff are extremely knowledgeable of the land, and they each do their part to promote environmental awareness.
+All of the tour guides and staff are extremely knowledgeable about the land, and they each do their part to promote environmental awareness.
 I love Cypress Valley because they are so devoted to the conservation of nature.
 The property is largely powered by solar energy.

 There are five treehouses built high above the ground in the massive cypress trees: Yoki, Lofthaven, Juniper, Willow, and The Nest.
 There is also a Ranch House available that can sleep up to 14 people.
 You can check out their different treehouses here: